 Internal Communication

 Internal Communication is among the student team members.
 The method of correspondence is through the student team SMS group chat and via email.
 Internal sharing of documents will be conducted on the Florida State University OneDrive site and through email for final document copies intended for a grade submission.
 It is expected that all student team members actively check emails and SMS messages.
-It is expected that all student team members respond to internal correspondence if a response is requested.
+It is expected that all student team members respond to internal correspondence if a response is requested within 12 hours.

 External Communication